emacs-exordium/exordium/README.md

 ```

-It's probably not the best idea to profile your first start as bulk of the
+It's probably not the best idea to profile your first start as the bulk of the
 startup time in such a case is spent on downloading and byte-compiling
 packages.